-The Dallas Asian American Historical Society was established in 2022 by co-founders Stephanie Drenka and Denise Johnson to research, preserve, and amplify the legacy of Asian Americans in the Dallas, Texas area.
+The Dallas Asian American Historical Society is a 501(c)(3) nonprofit organization established in April 2022 to research, preserve, and amplify the legacy of Asian Americans in the Dallas, Texas area.

 Meet the Team

-Stephanie Drenka is a transracial Korean American adoptee writer and activist.
+Stephanie Drenka (she/her) is a Korean American adoptee writer/photographer.
 She received her Bachelor of Arts in Communication from DePaul University, with minors in Asian American Studies and Women’s Studies.

 Stephanie’s photography and writing have been featured in Washington Post, HuffPost, Newsweek, and more.
-She was a 2019-2021 Public Voices Fellow of The OpEd Project.
+She was a 2019-2021 Public Voices Fellow and is now a facilitator/coach with The OpEd Project.

 She is currently a digital media designer for a performing arts marketing company, creating websites, commercials, ads, and handles social media for venues and tours.

 Denise also serves on a DEI committee for a local non-profit organization, The Firehouse Theatre.

 Christina Hahn is a third-generation (depending on how you define it!)
 Korean American artist & creative consultant.
 She received her Bachelor of Arts in History & Political Science from Rice University and her Master of Arts in Design & Innovation from Southern Methodist University where she helped Dallas-based clients in private, public, and educational sectors.
 Christina served as the Communications Director at a progressive political data non-profit.
 Prior to this, she worked as a management consultant specializing in tech solutions, innovation, and user-centered design.
 Christina is an interdisciplinary nerd who applies creativity w/ historical, social, and visual context to tell critically necessary stories & solve unconventional problems.

 Board of Directors